sorgom/DSTW/application/components/BAS/README.md

 **NtpArray.h**
 ```
-Storage of Name Type Position
+name, type, position

+- storage of name, type, position

+- index of name, type, position by name
 ```

-**StackArray.h**
+**StaticArray.h**
 ```
 the core of static memory allocation
-StackArrays
+StaticArrays
 -   act like arrays of pre-defined size
 -   can be filled with objects at runtime
+-   can store objects of different size classes
+    for the same interface
 -   do not provide any overflow protection

-SimpleStackArray
+StaticArray
 keeps objects in the same order as they were added.

-StackArray
--   can be sorted
--   can search for elements
-Derived classes have to provide
-the isGreater method for objects of their type
-See interface I_Searchable

 class CRef
 enables to store references as objects

-StackArrayIndex
+StaticIndex
-provides search for unsorted SimpleStackArray.
+provides search for unsorted StaticArray.
 Derived classes have to provide
 the isGreater method for objects of their type
-See interface I_Searchable
+See interface I_Array
 ```

 **coding.h**